rbfrank/ppxml/README.md

 - `firebrand/` a simple starting example with basic markup
 - `emmylou/` a much more complicated example demonstrating markup for floated images, title page, a Table of Contents, poetry, and other more advanced constructions.
+- `test/` a rudimentary test file containing most of the supported TEI/XML tags in `ppxml`

 ### converting TEI XML to other formats